hamidzr/gmenu/README.md

   - add prompt option
 - preserve original input order on startup (and resets?)
 - [x] simple fuzzy to ignore some letters eg space - \_
-- [ ] search: fuzzy with char presense check and relative count
+- [ ] search: fuzzy with char presence check and relative count
-- auto pick single list of options. preapply a query as well
+- [ ] auto pick single list of options. preapply a query as well

 ```
 choose: